-Outcome-based measurables include: body condition, eulling and morbidity rate, fear behaviour, incidence of diseases, infections, infestations and metabolic disorders, locomotory and comfort behaviours, performance, mortality, culling and morbidity rates, spatial distribution and vocalisation.
+Outcome-based measurables-include: body condition, fear behaviour, incidence of diseases, infections, infestations and metabolic disorders, locomotory and comfort behaviours, performance, mortality, culling and morbidity rates, spatial distribution, and vocalisation.

 Inspection and handling

 Layer pullets and laying hens, and the facilities and equipment within their poultry house or in outdoor facilities should be inspected at least daily.
 Inspection should have the following objectives: